-The dual panel moon roof and power sunscreen are equipped with an automatic, one-touch, express opening and closing feature.
+The panoramic Vista RoofTM and power sunshade are equipped with an automatic, one-touch, express opening feature.
 To stop motion at any time during the one-touch operation, press the control a second time.

-To open the sunscreen: Press and release the control.
-The sunscreen will automatically open.
+To open power sunshades and panoramic Vista RoofTM: Press and release the control to open the sunshade.
+The front and rear sunshades open simultaneously.